Yi-Feng-Liu/Excel-Filter-tool/README.md

 > 1. Select the type you want to filter.

 > 2. Click the choose file button to select file.
+If you see the submit button, pleat click it.

 > 3. Please enter the names of sheet you want to process and save, respectively.